 “All the analyses indicates that the stock is doing very poorly,” says Maria José Juan Jordá, a fisheries scientist who contributed to the IUCN assessment.
 Scientists don’t know exactly how close the species is to collapse, she says, but virtually all models show current fishing levels are unsustainable.

 International concern is currently focused more on overfishing of juveniles than on spawning adults.
-These young fish weigh less than 65 pounds — compared to the adult record of 907 pounds — and are targeted in part to
+These young fish weigh less than 65 pounds — compared to the adult record of 907 pounds — and are targeted in part to supply the aquaculture industry, which fattens up juveniles in sea pens.

 ‘Bluefin are being caught before reproductive age, effectively mining out reproductive capacity,’ says one expert.